mgsrichard/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 We performed a multiple linear regression to analyze the impact that 5 independent variables have on mpg.
 The variables are vehicle length, vehicle weight, spoiler angle, ground clearance, and AWD.
-The null and alternate hypotheses for each of the variables are:
+The null hypothesis, alternate hypotheses, and significance level are the same for each variable.
+They are:

-H<sub>0</sub> - Null hypothesis: The slopes/coefficients of each variable (vehicle length, vehicle weight, spoiler angel, ground clearance, and AWD) in the multiple regression model are zero and there is thus no correlation between any of the variables and the mpg.
+  - H<sub>0</sub> - Null hypothesis: The slopes/coefficients of each variable (vehicle length, vehicle weight, spoiler angel, ground clearance, and AWD) in the multiple regression model are zero and there is thus no correlation between any of the variables and the mpg.

-H<sub>a</sub> - Alternate hypothesis: The slope/coeffiecient of at least one of the variables (vehicle length, vehicle weight, spoiler angel, ground clearance, and AWD) in the multiple regression is non-zero and there is thus some degree of correlation between at least one of the variables and the mpg.
+  - H<sub>a</sub> - Alternate hypothesis: The slope/coeffiecient of at least one of the variables (vehicle length, vehicle weight, spoiler angel, ground clearance, and AWD) in the multiple regression is non-zero and there is thus some degree of correlation between at least one of the variables and the mpg.
+  - Significance level - 0.05

 The outputs of the regression and the summary of the regression are shown below.